dollerama/WrenDoc/README.md

 ```
 If no documentation comments are found no worries your code will still generate a document, however, there will not be any type annotations or descriptions.
 Any missing type annotation will appear as a ``_``

-Here's an example of some wren code that has been documented.
+Here's an example of some wren code that has been documented:
 ```js
 ///Behaviours allow for custom code to run on GameObjects during the game loop. class Behaviour is Serializable {